RadoslavKolev/LibraryApp/README.md

 # LibraryApp
-An application for a library
+Desktop application for a Library management, written in C# (School project)